umutderebek/php-blade-mvc-use/Readme.md

 # php + blade + custom mvc

-My name is umut derebek, I m fullstack developer, I'd swtich to .core php cuz some saml project's not working properly on laravel.
+I'd switch to .core php cuz some saml project's not working properly on laravel.
 Maybe later I might be able to add some ORM & SAML technologies for this project

 --